floew2/floew2/README.md

 I am a Geodata Science and Machine Learning specialist with a **PhD in Remote Sensing** and **over 10 years of experience** transforming complex geospatial data into actionable intelligence.

-[cite_start]My career has been dedicated to solving real-world challenges across **environmental monitoring, disaster response, agriculture, and humanitarian aid**[cite: 4].
+My career has been dedicated to solving real-world challenges across **environmental monitoring, disaster response, and even criminal investigation using open-source intelligence (OSINT)**.
 I build robust, end-to-end ML systems—from data annotation and model development to production deployment—with a special focus on deep learning for Earth observation.

 ---

 ### 🔭 My Current Focus

 - 🛰️ **End-to-End MLOps:** Architecting and implementing automated pipelines for training, deploying, and monitoring computer vision models at scale.
-- [cite_start]🌍 **Deep Learning for Earth Observation:** Developing and fine-tuning advanced models (CNNs, YOLO, Transformers) for object detection and semantic segmentation in satellite imagery[cite: 14, 47].
+- 🌍 **Deep Learning for Earth Observation:** Developing and fine-tuning advanced models (CNNs, YOLO, Transformers) for object detection and semantic segmentation in satellite imagery.
-- [cite_start]📈 **Automated Geospatial Analysis:** Creating complex data processing and analysis workflows using Python, FME, and cloud-based platforms to drive data-driven decisions[cite: 41, 85].
+- 📈 **Automated Geospatial Analysis:** Creating complex data processing and analysis workflows using Python, FME, and cloud-based platforms to drive data-driven decisions.

 ---